Are you basking in the joy of teaching, but secretly yearning to take your game to the next level and become a professional teacher?

 A great way to create positive relationships with your student’s parents from the get-go, is my ‘Meet the Teacher’ template.
 Just edit it and add it to your teacher’s website or Class Dojo or Google Classroom and get it to your students’ parents’ eyes at the start of the new school year.

-I don’t know about you, but I hate being watched when teaching.
-However, the best way to learn what being a professional teacher looks like is to observe other teachers.
-When I started a primary school overseas, a school leaver wanted to watch me teach.
-I finally gave in after she begged me five times.
-After watching me for several months she asked to become my first student teacher.
-Now she is a sought after teacher, and other student teachers want to watch her.
+Now, I don’t know about you, but I get a little twitchy when I’m being watched while teaching.
+However, if you want to know what being a professional teacher looks like, the best way is to watch other teachers in action.
+When I started a primary school overseas, a young school leaver was adamant about observing my teaching.
+After she pleaded with me five times, I relented.
+After several months of watching me, she decided to become my first student teacher.
+Now, she’s a hot commodity in the teaching world, with other student teachers lining up to observe her.

-A good way to observe is to use part of a non-contact period sitting in the back of someone else’s classroom and watch while you grade papers.
-You’ll pick up plenty of instructional techniques and classroom management strategies.
-Don’t forget to ask first.
-What I love is seeing the cool ways other teachers organise their stuff or the way they establish good procedures.
-You might not do it the same way, but it can spark an idea in you.
+One effective way to observe is to use a bit of your non-contact time to sit quietly in the back of someone else’s classroom, grading your papers as you watch.
+You’ll pick up a wealth of teaching techniques and classroom management strategies.
+Just make sure to ask first.
+What I absolutely adore is seeing the inventive ways other teachers organise their materials or how they establish good procedures.
+You might not do it exactly the same way, but it can definitely spark a lightbulb moment for you.

-Being a professional teacher, means you’ve learned over the years how to deal with the stresses and responsibilities of the profession.
-New teachers, on the other hand, feel completely overwhelmed and at a loss for what to do.
-Unfortunately, new teachers and even some returning mature teachers want to look like they’re prepared and have everything under control.
+Being a professional teacher means you’ve learnt over time how to handle the stresses and responsibilities that come with the job.
+New teachers, can often feel completely overwhelmed and unsure about what to do.
+Sadly, new teachers and even some seasoned ones want to appear prepared and in control.

-Unless you’re an extrovert, you might hold back on asking questions.
-If you’re anything like me, you don’t want to bother anyone, or you don’t want to look stupid.
-You have to get past that stuff in your head and just ask.
-Collaboration helps you understand how other teachers handle tricky situations or determine a grade for an assignment.
-We encourage our students to ask questions, so why not us teachers.
+Unless you’re a social butterfly, you might hesitate to ask questions.
+If you’re anything like me, you don’t want to bother anyone, or you don’t want to look foolish.
+But you’ve got to push past those thoughts and just ask.
+Collaboration helps you learn how other teachers tackle tricky situations or grade assignments.
+We encourage our students to ask questions, so why shouldn’t we teachers do the same?

-Whether it’s to offer some of your best teaching tools and tips – even if you weren’t asked.
-Or if you can’t collaborate face to face, join a teachers forum or Facebook group and collaborate online.
-Part of being a professional teacher is helping others.
+So go ahead, offer up some of your top teaching tools and tips – even if nobody asked.
+If face-to-face collaboration isn’t an option, join a teachers’ forum or Facebook group and collaborate online.
+Part of being a professional teacher is lending a helping hand to others.

 Login or Register